goatmatics/DataDrivenNepal/polls-config.md

 **Options:**

-- Ceremonial President as head and directly elected Prime Minister.(20%)
 - Directly elected President.
 (20%)
+- Ceremonial President as head and directly elected Prime Minister.(20%)
-- King as ceremonial head and directly elected Prime Minister and former .
+- King as ceremonial head and directly elected Prime Minister.
 (20%)
 - Other form of directly elected executive head.
 (20%)
 - Current system is the best for Nepal, there should not be directly elected executive head.
 (20%)